 Data from CF Foundation registry on 15,651 patients was analysed and showed that the high risk CFTR genotype carried a twofold increased risk of death compared to those with low risk genotype.
 Of patients who died, the high risk median age of death was 24.2 years and low risk 37.6 years.
 Although reassurance can be provided for patients in the low risk group there is substantial phenotypic variability.The outlook for people with CF is mainly determined by the treatment they receive although a minority do have mutations which are associated with milder disease; these are often associated with pancreatic sufficiency and a much later presentation and diagnosis.

-Dr Ed McKone (figure 11) is a consultant respiratory physician at St Vincent’s Hospital National Adult CF Centre in Dublin.
+Dr Ed McKone (fig.25) is a consultant respiratory physician at St Vincent’s Hospital National Adult CF Centre in Dublin.
 He is Director of the European Patient Registry.

 Melzi ML, Kelly DA, Colombo C, Jara P, Manzanares J, Colledan M, Strazzabosco M, DeLorenzo P, Valsecchi MG, Adam R, Gridelli B, Assael BM, EGSLTCF, European Liver Transplant Association (ELTA), European Cystic Fibrosis Society (ECFS).
 Liver transplant in cystic fibrosis: a poll among European centers.
 A study from the European Liver Transplant Registry.
 Transplant International 2006; 19:726-731.
 [PubMed]